-Learning from mistakes is something, but learning from successes is even better.
-After all, evolution doesn’t linger on past failure.
+Learning from success is better than learning from mistakes.
+Evolution doesn’t linger on past failure.

 Planning is guessing.

 Long-term business planning is a fantasy.
 Too many factors are out of your hand.
-Plans are actually guesses.
-A business plan is a businsss guess.
+Plans are guesses.

 Figure out the most important thing you’ll do this week, not this year.